lpturmel/lcount/README.md

 ## Examples

-1. Retrieve all lines inside this repository
+Examples are made by using this repo as a source.

 `git clone https://github.com/lpturmel/lcount`

+1. Retrieve all lines inside a directory

 `lcount ./lcount`

-2. Retrieve all lines of rust code inside this repository
+2. Retrieve all lines of rust code inside a directory

 `lcount ./lcount --extension=rs`